Trade Secret Leaks

 There is a growing awareness of the value of Trade Secrets and the need to protect them.

-1. The Intentional Leak–when there is a malicious intent; for example, an external entity that tries to hack your system for information, or an internal resource misappropriates confidential information.
+The Intentional Leak–when there is a malicious intent; for example, an external entity that tries to hack your system for information, or an internal resource misappropriates confidential information.
 These types of leaks can often be addressed by IT & Cyber technologies.
-There are many services that provide tools and services to monitor information flow, safeguard the IT systems and prevent access by unauthorized users.
+Many services provide tools and services to monitor information flow, safeguard the IT systems and prevent access by unauthorized users.

 Doing business involves building relationships and trust.
-However, business partners change over times.
-Business partners have their own agendas and they have other, third party business partners.
+However, business partners change over time.
+Business partners have their agendas and they have other, third-party business partners.
 Doing business includes formal meetings in business settings as well casual and off-the-record conversations.

 In this case, there is no template or fixed solutions.
 Reducing the risk of trade secret misappropriation while doing business requires increased awareness and planning.

-Awareness and planning implies managing your core knowhow.
-Identifying trade secrets and confidential information, classifying them with respect to value and degree of confidentiality, maintaining access control measures and monitoring trade secret metrics on a regular basis.
+Awareness and planning imply managing your core know-how.
+Identifying trade secrets and confidential information, classifying them for value and degree of confidentiality, maintaining access control measures, and monitoring trade secret metrics regularly.

-Bottom line - if you are not thinking about it, you are probably giving it away.
+Bottom line - if you are not thinking about protecting your intellectual property, you are probably giving it away.